adam-cherry/iac-gitops-azure-app-landing-zone/README.md

 # iac-gitops-azure-app-landing-zone

 > **⚠️ ARCHIVED**: This repository is no longer actively maintained.
-For current best practices on Azure Landing Zones and GitOps automation, refer to the official [Azure Landing Zone Accelerator](https://github.com/Azure/landing-zones-accelerator).
+For current best practices on Azure Landing Zones and GitOps automation.

 ## Overview